 Consider your design workflow

-To choose the right moodboard app, consider your entire workflow.
+To choose the right moodboard software, consider your entire workflow.
 What sorts of images and products do you want to add to your moodboard?
 How do you plan to use and share your moodboard after you make it?
 If you just want to create a quick grid-style or collage-style board for inspiration, use Pinterest or Canva.

 But if you want to pull in products, add affiliate links, and auto-generate shopping lists, try a platform built for your industry, which leads into our next point.